jaehwanjung/Bolt-Network-App/README.md

 Create a single web page to display program schedule and information for a TV network

 ### Learning Outcome
-* Intro to Angular and its controller
+* Intro to Angular
+* Learn Controller and Directive

 ###Resources
 * [Codecademy](http://www.codecademy.com/)